emacsmirror/meep/docs/reference.rst

    Cut the whole line using the clipboard-only.

 ``(meep-clipboard-only-yank-with-indent)``
-   Paste from the clipboard-only, replacing the region (indenting the content).
+   Yank from the clipboard-only, replacing the region (indenting the content).

 ``(meep-clipboard-only-yank)``
-   Paste from the clipboard-only, replacing the region (as lines).
+   Yank from the clipboard-only, replacing the region (as lines).

 ``(meep-clipboard-only-yank-as-lines)``
-   Paste from the clipboard-only, replacing the region (as lines).
+   Yank from the clipboard-only, replacing the region (as lines).

 Clipboard: Kill Ring
 ^^^^^^^^^^^^^^^^^^^^